-G3 experiment outside the US for direct detection of WIMP dark matter.
+Off-shore G3 experiment for direct detection of WIMP dark matter.
 One G3 experiment for direct detection of WIMP dark matter can be supported at less than 50% level and only outside the US so that the SURF expansion is not needed.
 The US will cede its leadership in this area.

 Reduced increase in support for research.
-We identified four areas in which the current support for research requires reinforcement to regain or sustain US leadership: theory, general accelerator R&D, instrumentation, and computing.
+We identified four areas where the current support for research requires reinforcement to regain or sustain US leadership: theory, general accelerator R&D, instrumentation, and computing.
 This scenario would reduce the level of this critically needed reinforcement.